 - Please check your monthly financial statements and report any discrepancies and/or unusual account activity and get in touch with your branch immediately.

 Protect your password

 - Keep your HBZweb password strictly private.
-Never share your password with anyone including Bank employees and the law enforcing agencies.
+Never share your password with anyone including Bank employees and law enforcement agencies.